StanfordASL/AMoD-toolkit/README.md

 ###  AbstractEAMoDproblem
 `AbstractEAMoDproblem` is the abstract base class of both `EAMoDproblem` and `EAMoDproblemRT`.
 It contains common functionality.

+**Note on feasibility**
+For the optimization problem to be feasible, the number of vehicles in the fleet must suffice to fulfill the customer trip requests.
+If this is not the case, it is often useful to relax the problem.
+This can be done by setting  `source_relax_flag` to true and `source_relax_cost` to a positive value (typically 10e6 to 10e8 works well).
+This allows the optimization to drop some trip requests for a cost.

 ## Documentation
 The code is commented in such a way that MATLAB's `help` and `doc` commands work for all files.